 Use boh hands with one holding object and other manipulating object, stacks 4-6 blocks, holds crayon towards paper with thumb and finger, removes untied shoes, puts away toys with assistance, manipulates toys with specific intent, uses gestures in play

 Imitates circular scribble, strings a one-inch bead, turns knob to open door, holds small cup in one hand, helps with simple household tasks

 Imitates 3 block train, snips with scissors, holds crayon with thumb and fingers, washes hands, pulls pants down without assistance, holds spoon in fingers

-You may not realize it, but your child’s motor skills are developing as they go through the childhood business of every day play.
-If you would like to assist this development there are many activities that will keep your child engaged and provide the needed practice to strengthen these skills.
+You may not realize it, but your child’s motor skills are developing as they go through the childhood business of everyday play.
+If you would like to assist in this development, there are many activities that will keep your child engaged and provide the needed practice to strengthen these skills.
 Here are a few ideas to get you started.

-- Pincer Grasp Activities.
-These are activities which include the use of the thumb and forefinger to grasp things.
-For example, using pipe cleaner or even building blocks often involves use of the pincer grasp.
+- Pincer grasp activities: These are activities that include the use of the thumb and forefinger to grasp things.
+For example, using pipe cleaners or even building blocks often involves the use of the pincer grasp.

-- Finger painting and other messy activities.
-Finger painting and similar activities actually helps small children develop an awareness of their fingers, how they work, and how to gain better control of them.
+- Finger painting and other messy activities: Finger painting and similar activities actually help small children develop an awareness of their fingers, how they work, and how to gain better control of them.

-- Mealtime.
-For young children, serving diced food such as apples or carrots allow them to use the fingers more.
+- Mealtime: For young children, serving diced food such as apples or carrots allows them to use their fingers more.
 They must coordinate to first pick the food up and then to get it to their mouths.
 At first, it may be easier for your child to practice these skills using spoons and forks with chunky handles.